xeal98/eceLab4/README.md

 Verify your signatures are what you expect, then get to work!

 ## Discussion Questions
+1.a
+2.a
+3.a
+4.a
+5.a

 ## Documentation
+We used chatGPT to help us figure out how to connect a webcam.
+It told us to cycle through the initialization (0-9) which we did and eventually found that our webcam was floating around in the 7-10 range depending on the time.

 ### People
+C1Cs Matthew Westbrook and Alex White

 ### LLMs
+ChatGPT usage for